 If you are running a giveaway, and you see out of control online behavior, you should be stopping it in its tracks.
 Do not just look at the numbers and be happy with what is perceived as amazing engagement.
 Read the posts, comments, and replies.
 What is being said?
 One or two negative comments can be expected from sore losers, but hundreds or thousands is not OK.

 The Best Creative Social Media Contest

-Do not let the possibility of negative consequences deter you.
+Do not let the possibility of negative consequences from a viral contest deter you.
 Be bold.
 Host a creative social media contest and trust your fans.